Properly use an RV battery disconnect switch

 12-volt batteries slowly drain down over time, even when not actively in use.
 There’s typically a parasitic load pulling small amounts of 12-volt power, such as from amplifiers for the TV antenna or carbon monoxide detectors.

-Some people prefer to plug in their RV between uses, but be aware that converters can go bad and lead to battery overloads.
+Some people prefer to plug in their RV between uses, but be aware that converters can go bad and lead to battery overload.

 A battery that runs down too low or overcharges will fail, resulting in an expensive replacement or possible damage to your camper’s deep-cycle batteries if they boil over.